How To Send Sales Emails In Bulk: 5 Top Tips

 84% of people will pay attention to you simply because you treated them as a person and not a number.

-But in B2B marketing, treating 1,000+ people as a person (all at once!) could take you down emotionally, mentally, and financially.
+But in sales, treating 1,000+ people as a person (all at once!) could take you down emotionally, mentally, and financially.

 How can you possibly tackle this?

-David Campbell, Digital Marketing Specialist at Ramp Ventures, has compiled this foolproof guide about personalized bulk sales email marketing to help you get started.
+David Campbell, manager of the content marketing team at Right Inbox, has compiled this foolproof guide about personalized bulk sales emails.

 The most common types of B2B sales emails sent out in bulk (i.e., emails sent to a large group) include: